ajinkyakolhe112/1---Kaggle---MNIST/19 july/log.md

-keras, easier to build nn. & iterate on it. just num of neurons for layer. **faster iteration, changing neuron configuration in multiple layers, needs change only at 1 place** keras also needed because of tf javascript pytorch. in_channels & out_channels for layer. need to always change two numbers. iterations have one more step change. but in keras, you can change number easily. so iterate on keras and then move to pytorch.
+keras, easier to build nn. & iterate on it. just num of neurons for layer. **faster iteration, changing neuron configuration in multiple layers, needs change only at 1 place** keras also needed because of tf javascript pytorch. in_channels & out_channels for layer. need to always change two numbers. iterations have one more step change. but in keras, you can change number easily. so iterate on keras and then move to pytorch. could use hacky way to do same in pytorch, but won't look good

 - in keras, lots of things are happening in the background. batch = 32. what is loss function, what is optimizer. what is actually happening. hence we need to move to pytorch, which is a low level framework. even in a low level framework, you can simplify the common repeated codes as library, pytorch lightning, torchsummary, torchinfo